Nonlinear Full Information and Moving Horizon Estimation: Robust Global Asymptotic Stability: Preliminaries and Setup

 for all ${t \in \mathbb{N}} $ and with summable ${\gamma, \delta, \epsilon, \varphi}$ in the sum-based case. \end{defn}

 The above definition using the ${\plus}$ placeholder allows for a max-based and a sum-based formulation.
 The max-based formulation is rather established in the literature.
 Though, slight differences are to be noted.
 As discussed in the introduction, most previous works~\cite{Hu_arXiv_2017,Hu_et_al_CDC15,Ji_et_al_MHE,Muller_ACC16,Muller_Aut_2017,Rao_et_al_TAC03,Rawlings_Ji_JPC12,Rawlings_Mayne_09} on optimization-based state estimation refer to similar max-based notions of i-IOSS as detectability condition.
-Since additive output disturbances are usually used and either additive input disturbances are considered or the input ${u}$ is neglected in the first place, the ${\epsilon}$- and ${\varphi}$-terms have only recently been introduced in~\cite{knuefer2020} for the general nonlinear setup used here.
 In the initially proposed form of i-IOSS in~\cite{Sontag_OSS}, the disturbance terms occur in a non time-discounted max-based fashion.
-However, it is shown in~\cite{Allan_Rawlings_Teel_TWCCC2020} that the time-discounted and the non time-discounted version are equivalent.
-Moreover, the discounted formulation even appears to be the one that naturally results from a related Lyapunov condition, see~\cite{Allan_Rawlings_ACC2019,knuefer2020}.
-This Lyapunov condition is not only sufficient for i-IOSS, but also necessary as recently shown in~\cite{Allan_Rawlings_Teel_TWCCC2020}.
-Finally, the above max-based version is known to be necessary for the existence of RGAS observers, see~\cite{Allan_Rawlings_Teel_TWCCC2020,knuefer2020}.
-The max-based i-IOSS condition implies the relaxed sum-based version if the ${\mathcal{KL}}$-functions are summable\footnote{Conversely, the sum-based version with summable ${\mathcal{KL}}$-functions can in general not be transferred to a max-based i-IOSS condition without sacrificing time-discounting, see~\cite[Remark~4]{knuefer2020} and compare Remark~\ref{rem:MHEsumImprovingGains}.} and this can be guaranteed by a slightly stronger Lyapunov condition as discussed in~\cite{knuefer2020}.
-To this end, the ${\mathcal{K}_\infty}$-function ${\alpha}$ offers additional degrees of freedom to allow for summability.
-In the max-based formulation, ${\alpha}$ can be eliminated by simply applying its inverse on both sides.
-Note that, as above, the sum-based i-IOSS condition is necessary for the existence of observers that satisfy a sum-based RGAS property, see~\cite{knuefer2020}.
+However, the time-discounted formulation even appears to be the one that naturally results from a related Lyapunov condition, see~\cite{Allan_Rawlings_ACC2019,knuefer2020}.
+This Lyapunov condition is not only sufficient for i-IOSS, but also necessary for a large class of systems (${\Xfun \subseteq \mathbb{R}^{n}}$, ${h = h(x)}$) as recently shown in~\cite{AllanRawlingsTeel_SIAM_2021}.
+For this class, it is shown in~\cite{AllanRawlingsTeel_SIAM_2021} that the max-based time-discounted and the non time-discounted version are equivalent, which implies that the max-based and the sum-based formulation of i-IOSS according to Definition~\ref{eq:defn:iIOSSsummable} are qualitatively equivalent.\footnote{ On the one hand, note that any max-based i-IOSS system is also sum-based i-IOSS as, by a suitable choice of ${\alpha}$, all ${\mathcal{KL}}$-functions in Definition~\ref{defn:iIOSSsummable} can be upper-bounded by ${\mathcal{KL}}$-functions that decrease exponentially in their second arguments and are hence summable, see~\cite[Proposition~7]{Sontag_1998}.
+On the other hand, note that any sum-based i-IOSS system with summable ${\mathcal{KL}}$-functions implies a non time-discounted max-based estimate to hold, which is equivalent to a max-based time-discounted i-IOSS result for the aforementioned class of systems.} Finally, the above i-IOSS condition according to Definition~\ref{defn:iIOSSsummable} is known to be necessary for the existence of RGAS observers, see~\cite{AllanRawlingsTeel_SIAM_2021,knuefer2020}.

 For FIE and MHE, candidate trajectories are evaluated in terms of their deviation from the nominal system dynamics.
 To this end the following cost function is used.